mihail-15/decision_tree_cof/README.md

 # Open a command prompt or a terminal window and navigate to the root folder.
 # Type: python decision_tree_cof.py

+# Funding
+# This research was funded by Bulgarian National Science Fund, Project № КП-06-Н57/20 “Fabrication of new type of self-lubricating antifriction metal matrix composite materials # # with improved mechanical and tribological properties”.

 # License
 # This project is licensed under the MIT License (see the LICENSE file for details).